ZhangLaibao/machine_gun/java/JVM/concurrent/thread-pool.md

     }

     /**
-     * Returns the approximate total number of tasks that have
-     * completed execution.
-Because the states of tasks and threads
+     * Returns the approximate total number of tasks that have completed execution.
+Because the states of
-     * may change dynamically during computation, the returned value
+     * tasks and threads may change dynamically during computation, the returned value
-     * is only an approximation, but one that does not ever decrease
-     * across successive calls.
+     * is only an approximation, but one that does not ever decrease across successive calls.
-     *
-     * @return the number of tasks
      */
     public long getCompletedTaskCount() {
         final ReentrantLock mainLock = this.mainLock;